 - From third-parties that interact with us in connection with the services we perform.

-In addition to collecting information directly from you as described in the previous section, we also automatically gather information when you browse or view our Site.
-This information may include Internet Protocol (IP) address, browser type and language, Internet service provider (ISP), referring and exit websites and applications, operating system, date/time stamp, clickstream data, whether you are a first-time or a returning user, links you clicked on while in the Site, and your flow and navigation path through the Site.
-We use this information to make sure that the Site, and its associated parts, are functioning properly, that the Site is displayed properly for your equipment and software, and that we can provide you with information useful to you.
+In addition to collecting information directly from you as described in the previous section, we also automatically gather information when you browse or view our website.
+This information may include Internet Protocol (IP) address, browser type and language, Internet service provider (ISP), referring and exit websites and applications, operating system, date/time stamp, clickstream data, whether you are a first-time or a returning user, links you clicked on while on our website, and your flow and navigation path through our website.
+We use this information to make sure that our website, and its associated parts, are functioning properly, that our website is displayed properly for your equipment and software, and that we can provide you with information useful to you.

 - To fulfill or meet the reason for which the information is provided.
 For example, to finance or pay for an insurance policy.